Expat guide on temporary accommodation in Melbourne

 An alternative to paying for accommodation:

 If you are organised (and lucky) before you leave home, you may be able to housesit.
 This is increasingly popular in Melbourne with home-owners who want to go away on holiday and have their homes secured, as well as their pets and gardens cared for.

 A win-win situation for owner and sitter, a housesit can be the ideal rent-free way to begin to become familiar with Melbourne.

 There are downsides: You can´t choose the length of the housesit or the suburb and you will almost certainly need to look after animals.
 If you have kids, though, house-sitting is a great alternative to the more cramped and pricey temporary accommodation options.

 The best place to find housesits is on the Internet.
-The following sites are the most heavily trafficked, but remember that none of them act as brokers, they are simply noticeboards and if there are problems or disputes, the website does not intervene.
-All of them charge a fee for access and none of them guarantee you will find a suitable accommodation.
+The following sites are the most heavily trafficked but remember that none of them act as brokers, they are simply noticeboards and if there are problems or disputes, the website does not intervene.
+All of them charge a fee for access and none of them guarantee you will find suitable accommodation.
 In spite of this, even the most expensive fee pays for itself in the first day or two of your housesit and being in an established home is usually much more relaxing and enjoyable than an impersonal hotel or apartment.

 This is the site with the highest fees (between AUD$115 and AUD$275 depending on your membership choice).
 It is the most heavily trafficked site, though, and your chances of securing a housesit are high, particularly over the summer holidays when many more families go away for Christmas and New Year.
-The site is difficult to navigate though and quite poorly designed.
+The site is difficult to navigate through and quite poorly designed.

-The least expensive (around AUD$60 for a 12 month membership) and easiest-to-use site.
+The least expensive (around AUD$60 for a 12-month membership) and easiest-to-use site.
 They advertise sits all over the world, not just in Australia, but there are still fewer ads than the previous website.